hadisinaee/avicenna/README.md

 To kick start, copy the following configuration and paste it in `config.toml` file in your root directory.

 __IMPORTANT__
- - copy your profile picture named `profile.jpg` in the `static` folder
+ - copy your profile picture and name it `profile.jpg` in the `static` folder
  - copy your CV file in the `static` folder.
-Set the `cv_name` variable to your its full file name.
+Set the `cv_name` variable to its full file name.

 ```toml
 baseURL = "https://example.edu"